 Elementary School and Middle School: Students in grades K-8 who are absent from school more than 10 days per semester/20 days per academic year for any reason may potentially receive no credit for the year of study and may be retained in the same grade for the succeeding year, except by a determination of the principal upon review of the student’s record and waiver requests.

-High School: If a student is absent from school for 10 days or more in a semester course or 20 days or more in a yearlong course, the student may lose the opportunity to receive credit for the course.
-He or she may receive a grade of FF along with the comment “grade due to excessive absences” unless his or her academic average is lower/failing, in which case the actual grade earned will be assigned.
+High School: If a student is absent for more than 10 days in a semester course or more than 20 days in a yearlong course, the student may lose the opportunity to receive credit for the course.

-Cumulative absences above six (6) in a block/semester course (twelve (12) in a full-year course) are excessive.
-These will serve as a trigger to the school to begin intervention.
-After three (3) days of accumulated absences in one or more block courses, (six (6) in a full-year course) there will be school determined, expectation-based intervention to help the student improve his/her attendance.
-The intervention will involve parents.

-After six (6) days of accumulated absences in a block course (twelve (12) in a full-year course) and failure to meet previously-determined expectations, the student will be subject to the following possible actions if absences exceed 10 days (10 days/periods in a semester course, 20 days/periods in a year-long course):

 the student may not receive a passing grade for the semester (FF – no credit awarded);